Intermodalics/pickit-docs/docs/robot-integrations/universal-robots/urscript/universal_robots_example_program.rst

 ---------------------------

 .. attention::
-   Before running the program, it should be verified that the robot camera calibration has been done correctly and that the tool frame has been defined correctly.
+   Before running the program, it should be verified that the robot-camera calibration has been done correctly and that the tool frame has been defined correctly.